DomizianoScarcelli/spotify-recommender/slides.md

 $\alpha = 0.5$ is the hyperparameter weighting factor.
 Balances the importance between observed values ($1$s) and missing values $0$s in the input vector.

+Same hyperparameters used by the authors of the paper, but smaller learning rate, since I have a smaller dataset to work with.

 ---

+## Validation
+In order to do _Early Stopping_, and save the model parameters that achieve the best metrics, at the end epoch the model is evaluated on a validation set.

+This is done for both the pretraining (tied weights) and training.
+---

+# Performance Evaluation
+How is the test set built

 ---